Vulva activism: Background

 Anasyrma has inspired modern feminist activists and has been incorporated in art projects and workshops such as Raising the Skirt and Anasyrma Army.
-The taboos and shame that affect the vulva in Western society are to be conquered and women are to find a relaxed way of dealing with the vulva again.
+The activists argue that the taboos and shame that affect the vulva in Western society are to be conquered and women are to find a relaxed way of dealing with the vulva again.

 Aims and objectives

 The campaigns are intended to educate, empower and raise critical awareness about natural genital variation.
 Activists and supporters encourage women (and also men) to develop more positive attitudes towards the vulva and to accept anatomical variations as they are.
 Campaigners believe that the vulva should be seen as a normal part of the body that does not need to be hidden and made taboo, and that women should embrace that part of their body and stop being ashamed of their vulva.

 The aim is to educate about normal female anatomy and its variations and break taboos surrounding the vulva.
 To achieve this, the vulva is recontextualized, for example, through public display and discourse in explicitly non-sexual contexts.